 - Summarize important concepts from your lectures and textbooks so that you are familiar with key terminology and can use them in your writing.

-- Try to use the vocabulary highlighted in the Academic Vocabulary Series handouts (available at the Writing Centre) in your writing.
+- Try to use the vocabulary highlighted in the Academic Vocabulary Series handouts (available at the Writing Support) in your writing.